karimsayedalmasry/C-language/README.md

 - print the number of holes in a number,  1, 2, 3, 5 and 7 = 0 holes,  0, 4, 6, and 9 = 1 hole, 8 = 2 holes: 22.c
 - Write a C function that returns 1 if the input number is a power of 2 and return 0 if the input number is power of 3, otherwise it shall return -1: 23.c
 - Write a C function that prints the binary representation for a value using a recursive method: 24.c
+- Write a function called total, which totals the sum of an integer array passed to it (as the first parameter) and returns the total of all the elements as an integer.
+Let the   second parameter to the function be an integer which contains the number of elements of the array:25.c
+- Write a C function to return the index of FIRST occurrence of umber in a given array.
+Array index start from 0.
+If the item is not in the list return -1: 26.c
+	Example:
+	Array = {1,2,3,4,4,4}
+	The required number is 4 it should return 3
+- Write a C function to return the index of LAST occurrence of a number in a given array.
+Array index start from 0.
+If the item is not in the list return -1: 27.c
+	Example:
+	Array = {1,2,3,4,4,4}
+	The required number is 4 it should return 5
+- Write a program that computes the nth term of the arithmetic series: 1, 3, 5, 7, 9, … Run the program to compute the 100th term of the given series: 28.c
+- Write a program that computes the nth term of the geometric series: 1, 3, 9, 27, … Run the program to compute the 10th term of the given series: 29.c
+- The sequence of numbers 1, 1, 2, 3, 5, 8, 13, … is called Fibonacci numbers, each is the sum of the preceding 2.
+Write a program which given n, returns the nth Fibonacci 		number: 30.c
+		- with for/while
+		- with recursion
+- Write a C function to swap the contents of two arrays with the same length: 31.c
+-  Write a C function that takes an array as input and reverse it without creating another array: 32.c
+	Example:
+	Input : 1,2,3,4,5
+	Output: 5,4,3,2,1